Back to School is Almost Here

 5. Look to the stars — The night sky is a wonder!
 And, taking time to search for constellations is absolutely free!
 There are many apps you can download that act as guides to the night sky or you can invest in a printed guide or book.
 Laying in the backyard looking up toward the heavens is an experience that will stick with your kids long into their adult years.

-Summer is meant to be a time for relaxing and enjoyment, but it can also be a time for growth and new experiences!
+Summer is meant to be a time for relaxation and enjoyment.
+It can also be a time for growth and new experiences!
 Spending time outside is a fresh reprieve from the hours spent inside during the school year.
-Consider these fun options to freshen up your summer family time.
+Consider these fun options to freshen up your summer family time and increase kids acitivites.